-Nearest of all the heavenly bodies to Earth is our satellite, the Moon - only 239,000 miles away.
-Earth has only one moon, Mars has two, while giant Jupiter has 11 and ringed Saturn nine.
+Our Nearest Neighbour The Moon Nearest of all the heavenly bodies to Earth is our satellite, the Moon - only 239,000 'les away.
+Earth has only one moon.
+Mars s two, while giant Jupiter has 12 and ringed saturn has nine.
 Our Moon appears to be a dead world, without a trace of air or water.
-It is seen by us water.
-It is seen by us only when sunlight, falling on its rocky surface, is reflected toward our eyes.
-Thus its phases change as it shifts position relative to Earth and Sun while it revolves around Earth once in about four weeks (a month or "moonth").
-Because it rotates on its axis in the same period, it presents the same "face" to Earth at all times.
+It is seen by us only when sunlight, falling on its rocky surface, is reflected towards our eyes.
+Thus its phases change as it shifts position relative to Earth and Sun while it revolves around Earth once in about four weeks (a cround Earth once in about four weeks (a inth or "moonth").
+Because it rotates on its cis in the same period, it presents the same "face" to Earth at all times.
 With a diameter of 2,160 miles, or about one-quarter that of Earth, it weighs only about 1/80th as much as our world.
 The gravitational force on the Moon is one-sixth that on Earth.

-Seen in a telescope, the Moon's surface is
+Seen in a telescope, the Moon's surface is vealed as extremely rugged, with towering untain ranges and thousands of roughly circular craters of various sizes, some more than 100 miles across.
+Then, too, there are vast dark plains which have the appearance of old sea basins.
+Some areas are densely pock-marked with craters, many with small craterlets and sharp-pointed cones within their walls.
+Seen with the naked eye, these varied lunar features combine to create what is really an optical illusion, the so-called "Man in the Moon."
+Only the telescope can reveal the true grandeur of the lunar landscape, the massive ramparts of peaks which compare with Earth's loftiest mountains, despite the Moon's much smaller size.
+Perhaps the absence of air and water has allowed them to remain through the ages while similar features which may have existed on Earth in distant ages have long since been eroded away by the action of wind, rain and ice.
+On the Moon, where day and month are equal in length, there are 14 earthly days of daylight, when the temperature goes as high as 275 degrees F., far above the boiling point of water, and then another 14 days of night, when it drops to 243 degrees below zero.
+The Sun Is a Star!